Table of Contents

 Helping Protect Your Life Insurance in Bankruptcy

-1. Understand Your State's Exemptions: Investigate your state's life insurance exemption laws in bankruptcy to assess your policy's protection level.
-You can usually find this information on your state government's website or by consulting with a bankruptcy attorney.
+• Understand Your State's Exemptions: Investigate your state's life insurance exemption laws in bankruptcy to assess your policy's protection level.
+You can usually find this information on your state government's website or by consulting with a bankruptcy attorney.3

 Creditors & Life Insurance

-• Creditor as Beneficiary: If a creditor is named as the beneficiary of your life insurance policy, they may have a claim to the death benefit, even in bankruptcy.
+• Creditor as Beneficiary: If a creditor is listed as a beneficiary, they may receive the death benefit.

 Life Insurance After Bankruptcy